 How does the lodge building system work?

-The core loop starts with your lodge.
-You build and expand facilities, customize interiors in a mid-century modern style, and cater to guests with specific demands and personalities.
-The game features licensed real-world furniture and outerwear from brands including Cortazu, Fjordfiesta, and Heywood-Wakefield, which grounds the aesthetic in something specific rather than generic fantasy.
+Your lodge is the foundation.
+You construct and expand facilities, customize interiors in a mid-century modern style, and serve guests who arrive with specific demands and personalities.
+The game includes licensed real-world furniture and outerwear from brands like Cortazu, Fjordfiesta, and Heywood-Wakefield, grounding the aesthetic in something tangible rather than generic fantasy.

-Your staff are not interchangeable workers.
-Each crew member comes with a unique backstory, strengths, and quirks that affect how they perform.
-Managing morale is part of the job, and the game rewards good hospitality through a dedicated morale system.
+Your staff aren't interchangeable.
+Each crew member arrives with a distinct backstory, strengths, and quirks that shape their performance.
+Managing morale is mandatory, and the game rewards quality hospitality through a dedicated morale system.

 How does trail design work?